devsoupe/ReactorKit/README.md

 }
 ```

-When the `reactor` property has changed, `bind(reactor: T)` gets called.
+When the `reactor` property has changed, `bind(reactor: Reactor)` gets called.
 Implement this method to define the bindings of an action stream and a state stream.

 ```kotlin
 override fun bind(reactor: ProfileReactor) {